 A transformational journey of discipleship focused on helping you develop vocational excellence in your current or desired context – all on your time and from wherever you are.

 This Doctor of Theology, which is designed for the theological reflective practitioner, is a research degree that will enable you to engage in rich theological reflection on practice, with the goal of enhancing and creating biblically faithful, theologically coherent, and contextually relevant ministry practices for the Church at large.
-The program’s core learning experiences provide a common foundation for seminar-style focused readings and generative research, accompanied by an invitation to integrate and apply.
-The program may be completed in context but requires four-large group residencies that are completed in person.
+The program blends aspects of both European and American models of doctoral education.
+It can be completed in context but includes occasional participation in synchronous online sessions.

 By inviting Kairos to walk on this journey with you, you’re seizing a unique opportunity to deepen your faith while simultaneously developing the content, character, and craft to flourish in your vocation.
 You’ll develop a mentor team that walks with you throughout the entire program.
 And then, we will invite you to integrate discipleship, vocational excellence, and proficiency learning.